 Structural improvements that add to the safety and habitability of your home include:

 - New roof and gutters

 - New air conditioning unit

 - Minor kitchen and bath remodeling

-- Flooring upgrades or replacing carpet, tile and wood
+- Flooring upgrades, including replacing carpet, tile or wood

 - Major landscaping work or site improvements

-Structural alterations: There are certain additions and alterations that are allowed if they add to the safety or energy efficiency of the property
+Structural alterations that add to the safety or energy efficiency of your home, such as:

 - Energy-efficient improvements

 - Basement completion or waterproofing